 Customer Service: They both enable customers to solve issues quickly either through online resources, web chat, or via phone.

 Customer Satisfaction: Fios scored highest in customer satisfaction in both ACSI and J.D.
 Power reports.

-Price: Fios has a lower average cost per channel; however, both companies offer a range of products with very similar pricing.
+Price: Both companies offer a range of products with very similar pricing.

 Installation: The installation process with Fios can take up to 6 hours, while Xfinity can be installed in less than an hour.